intfoundation/intchain-docs/docs/json-rpc/2-int.md

 Creates new message call transaction or a contract creation for signed transactions.

 #### Parameters
-1. `Data`, The signed transaction data.
+1. `DATA`, The signed transaction data.

 ```
 params: ["0xf870808502540be400825208a0494e5433506b72317a4d6d6b336d6e467a6968483546346b4e784661764a6f34018027a0c7ccd8d71e29886601c7e026902c1e869a40097f4791886c97e97f692b179d44a03cba826c07b6e34a7681d7222a12c3c1e662fce8e23e4d4332eac627f6d3b294"]
 ```

 #### Returns
-`Data`, 32 Bytes - The transaction hash, or the zero hash if the transaction is not yet available.
+`DATA`, 32 Bytes - The transaction hash, or the zero hash if the transaction is not yet available.

 #### Example
 ```bash